reem-shaikh/70DaysOfCode/notes/aptitude/networking/README.md

 A network interface card (NIC) is a hardware component without which a computer cannot be connected over a network.
 It is a circuit board installed in a computer that provides a dedicated network connection to the computer.
 It is also called network interface controller, network adapter or LAN adapter.
 ```

 During cold war, USSR & US they were competing against each other to make history.
 Russia launched specnik sattelite in 1957..
-US Govt created ARPA (advanced research projects agency) with the intention to fund advanced research.
+US Govt created ARPA (advanced research projects agency) in 1958 with the intention to fund advanced research.
 Since there buildings were many and they wanted a way to communicate files through these they created this thing called ARPANET (which would be interconnecting MIT, STANFORD, UCLA, UTAH initially) which used TCP/IP (transmission control protocol / Internet protocol).
 So technically many computer network protocols were developed by ARPANET.

 ARPA changed its name to DARPA in 1972, then back to ARPA in 1993, then finally back again to DARPA in 1996.